 Bio

-Throughout her career, she serves as an advocate for the Washington, DC area arts community.
-From November 2004 through July 2012, Robles-Gordon has been an active member of the Black Artists DC, (BADC) serving as exhibitions coordinator, Vice President and President.
+A dedicated advocate for the Washington, D.C. arts ecosystem, Robles-Gordon served in multiple leadership roles with Black Artists DC (BADC) between 2004 and 2012, including Exhibitions Coordinator, Vice President, and President.
 BADC, a 20-year old member organization of individuals of Black-Afrikan ancestry, includes artists, arts administrators, educators, dealers, collectors, museum directors, curators, gallery owners, and arts enthusiasts.
-Robles-Gordon is also the Co-Founder of Delusions of Grandeur Artist Collective.
+She is also the co-founder of the Delusions of Grandeur Artist Collective.

 Further, in July 2019, she completed a two-month artist-in-residence and temporary public art commission, titled Fertile Grounds: Of Minds, Wombs, and of the Earth, at the Nicholson Project, artist residency program.
 In fall 2019, Robles-Gordon, was commissioned by DC Department of General Services, for a public artwork at the Ida B. Wells Middle School, DC Public Schools.